Skip to content

 Step 3 — Optimize and expand: Build a dedicated mining closet with proper ventilation and soundproofing.
 Consider adding machines as your comfort level and electrical capacity allow.
 Implement heat recovery for your home.
 Track your metrics religiously.

-For a complete walkthrough of every step, read our How to Mine Bitcoin at Home guide.
+For a complete walkthrough of every step, read our How to Start Bitcoin Mining guide.

 Where to Buy Mining Equipment in Canada

 Buying from a Canadian company means no cross-border import duties, no customs delays, no exchange rate surprises, and access to local warranty service and technical support.
-D-Central Technologies ships from our Canadian warehouse in Laval, Quebec.
+D-Central Technologies ships from our Canadian facility in Laval, Quebec.
 We stock all Bitaxe variants, full ASIC miners, power supplies, replacement parts, accessories, and Bitcoin Space Heaters.
-If it mines Bitcoin, we sell it, repair it, and support it.
+Browse our full catalog at d-central.tech/shop.

 D-Central Technologies: Canada’s Bitcoin Mining Company